 The West Shore School District welcomes and encourages volunteers in its schools, classrooms and as part of extracurricular activities.
 For the safety of District students and staff members, any adult wishing to volunteer is required to complete the Volunteer Application Process before being approved to do so.
+More detailed information can be found in the Guidelines for Volunteers Guide available on the West Shore School District website.

-The West Shore School District has revised this process to meet the requirements of the Child Protective Services Act of 2014.
+In August 2018, the West Shore School District revised this process to meet the requirements of the Child Protective Services Act of 2014.
 This Act requires that any returning or prospective volunteer: